LAST UPDATED: June 21, 2020 by Ryan M

 Iceberg lettuce got its name from the California growers that shipped it covered with crushed ice across the country in the 1920s.
 Before that, it was usually referred to as Crisphead lettuce.

-Fresh Express founder, Bruce Church, is responsible for popularizing the idea of shipping ice covered lettuce across the US continent from Salinas, California to destinations on the East Coast.
+Fresh Express founder, Bruce Church, is responsible for popularizing the idea of shipping ice-covered lettuce across the country from Salinas, California to destinations on the East Coast.

-When these trains filled with ice-covered lettuce would arrive on the east coast, people would yell out, “The icebergs are coming, the icebergs are coming,” and the name has stuck around.
+When the trains filled with ice-covered lettuce would arrive on the east coast, people would yell out, “The icebergs are coming, the icebergs are coming,” and the name has stuck around ever since.